Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 For reliability, you can also add an LTE communicator.
 The PROLTE-A uses AT&T LTE as its carrier and the PROLTE-V uses Verizon LTE.
 Choose the carrier that has the best signal in the location where the panel will be installed, regardless of which carrier your cell phone may use.

-When both IP (WIFI or ethernet) and LTE capabilities are enabled, we call this dual-path monitoring.
+When both IP (WIFI or ethernet) and LTE capabilities are enabled, it's called dual-path communication.
 Alarm Grid always recommends dual-path communication because each path has its advantages and disadvantages.
 WIFI and ethernet communication are slightly faster, but are less reliable than LTE communication.
 When both an IP and an LTE path are available, the system will use the IP path.
-The cellular path will be used when the IP path becomes unavailable.
+The cellular path will be used if the IP path becomes unavailable.

 Did you find this answer useful?